Skip to content

 Caching

-Each override service provides a cache suffix based on the current domain ID (and language code for the language override).
+The override service provides a cache suffix based on the current domain ID.
 This ensures that config objects cached for one domain are not served to another.

 The cache metadata includes the domain cache context, so rendered output that depends on domain-specific configuration is properly varied.